-When an approach is made by ICAC to a firm of Certified Public Accountants (Practising), such approach will in all cases be made firstly to the senior partner or someone designated by him.
+When an approach is made by ICAC to firm of Certified Public Accountants (Practising), such approach will in all cases be made firstly to the senior partner or someone designated by him.
 If the matter is extremely urgent and the most senior partner is not available, the most senior member of the firm available will be approached.
-Members should ensure that all information disclosed to or acquired by them relating to an ICAC investigation be kept in confidence and not be disclosed to any third party.
+In the event of an urgent or confused situation arising, liaison can be maintained by the Registrar on the part of the Institute.